Torbuntu/Leikr/README.md

     Programs/
     Leikr
     Leikr.bat
-    Leikr-x.x.x.jar
+    Leikr.jar
     Sys/
 ```

 Depending on your system, you can either launch the system through the `Leikr` shell script or `Leikr.bat`.
-If you'd rather, You can even launch the system manually the java way using the command `java -jar Leikr-x.x.x.jar`
+If you'd rather, You can even launch the system manually the java way using the command `java -jar Leikr.jar`

 ## Running from source